-- Active, effective, and collegial participation in institutional governance. - Ability to work consistently in a constructive, professional manner that fosters collegiality among faculty, staff, managers, administrators, and students. - Demonstrated commitment to and enthusiasm for the profession, the college, and student success. - Demonstrated ability to accurately collect and report final grades, census rosters, and other documentation in a timely manner. - Demonstrated adherence to District policies and procedures. - Participation in course, program, and institutional assessment. - Participation in department and division meetings. - Demonstrated ability to work collegially and collaboratively to meet accreditation standards. - Demonstrated commitment to professional development. - Consistent, effective participation in required college service activities. - 11.1.5.4 Steps of Tenure Review Process.
+- Active, effective, and collegial participation in institutional governance. - Ability to work consistently in a constructive, professional manner that fosters collegiality among faculty, staff, managers, administrators, and students. - Demonstrated commitment to and enthusiasm for the profession, the college, and student success. - Demonstrated ability to accurately collect and report final grades, census rosters, and other documentation in a timely manner. - Demonstrated adherence to District policies and procedures. - Participation in course, program, and institutional assessment. - Participation in department and division meetings. - Demonstrated ability to work collegially and collaboratively to meet accreditation standards. - Demonstrated commitment to professional development. - Consistent, effective participation in required college service activities. - When under contract, usually responds to email inquiries from District administrators sent to an official CR email address in a timely manner (i.e., within 3 workdays). - 11.1.5.4 Steps of Tenure Review Process.
 The steps of the tenure review process are as follows: - 11.1.5.4.1 A formal evaluation of the evaluatee. - 11.1.5.4.2 A committee meeting without the candidate to determine a recommendation for the evaluatee's subsequent contract status. - 11.1.5.4.3 At any time, the evaluatee may request a convening of the committee. - 11.1.5.4.4 A committee meeting with the candidate to recognize meritorious performance, discuss committee's employment recommendation and, if appropriate, to develop a course of action for correcting deficiencies.